Tanndev/Maelstrom/documentation/rules.md

 The exploding tens effect doesn't stack, so using multiple specialties is only useful when they're required, but _having_ multiple specialties can be a cost-efficient way to increase your character's effectiveness in different circumstances.

 > **Example:** A player is trying very long distance using a sniper rifle.
-The attack uses Precision + Firearms, has a difficulty of 8, and requires the Extreme Range advanced specialty.
-Her character has three dots in Precision and one dot in Firearms with the Pistols, Sniper Rifles, and Extreme Range specialties.
+The attack uses Coordination + Firearms, has a difficulty of 8, and requires the Extreme Range advanced specialty.
+Her character has three dots in Coordination and one dot in Firearms with the Pistols, Sniper Rifles, and Extreme Range specialties.
 Two of her specialties apply to the action, but she can only use one of them due to her rank in Firearms.
 She chooses to use the Extreme Range specialty so she can ignore the threshold from it.
 >
 > She rolls her dice pool and gets [1, 4, 7, 10].
 The botch and a success cancel each other out but she's still allowed to add bonus dice for the ten.
 She rolls her two additional dice and gets [1, 10].
 The 1 is ignored, because it's on a bonus die, and the 10 adds a success plus two more bonus dice.
 She rolls [4, 8] on these for one more success.
 Thanks to her specialties, she was able get two successes on an attack which would have otherwise botched.